elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-is-the-primary-goal-of-expository-writing-and-how-is-it-typically-structured.md

 url: /learn/education-studies/questions/what-is-the-primary-goal-of-expository-writing-and-how-is-it-typically-structured
 score: -1.0
 related_article1:
-    id: 168641
+    id: 168643
-    title: What techniques can be used to maintain audience engagement in writing?
+    title: >-
+        What types of evidence are commonly used in writing to support arguments?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-maintain-audience-engagement-in-writing
+    url: /learn/education-studies/questions/what-types-of-evidence-are-commonly-used-in-writing-to-support-arguments
 related_article2:
-    id: 168636
+    id: 168640
-    title: How do anecdotes and personal experiences enhance a personal narrative?
+    title: >-
+        What are some ways storytelling is used across different media platforms?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-do-anecdotes-and-personal-experiences-enhance-a-personal-narrative
+    url: /learn/education-studies/questions/what-are-some-ways-storytelling-is-used-across-different-media-platforms
 related_article3:
-    id: 168629
+    id: 168648
+    title: >-
-    title: What are the key characteristics and purposes of narrative writing?
+        How does grammar impact the clarity and professionalism of writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-characteristics-and-purposes-of-narrative-writing
+    url: /learn/education-studies/questions/how-does-grammar-impact-the-clarity-and-professionalism-of-writing
 related_article4:
-    id: 168640
+    id: 168631
+    title: >-
-    title: What are some ways storytelling is used across different media platforms?
+        What are some common techniques used in persuasive writing to engage the audience?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-some-ways-storytelling-is-used-across-different-media-platforms
+    url: /learn/education-studies/questions/what-are-some-common-techniques-used-in-persuasive-writing-to-engage-the-audience
 related_article5:
-    id: 168649
+    id: 168642
-    title: What are the key guidelines of APA formatting, and why are they important in academic writing?
+    title: >-
+        How do supporting styles contribute to the main objective of a piece of writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-guidelines-of-apa-formatting-and-why-are-they-important-in-academic-writing
+    url: /learn/education-studies/questions/how-do-supporting-styles-contribute-to-the-main-objective-of-a-piece-of-writing
 ---

 &nbsp;